wmhilton-stoplight/platform-docs/6.-migrations/postman.md

 ![](../assets/images/postman-export.png)

 Now export the Postman Collection by clicking on the "..." icon on the sidebar.
 You'll be asked which Postman Collection version should be used for the export, and "2.1" is fine.
+When exporting the [Twitter Developer Labs](https://developer.twitter.com/en/docs/labs/overview/introduction) Postman Collection, the file was named `Twitter Developer Labs.postman_collection.json`.

 Click "Export" again and save the file anywhere you like.